 Millennials are becoming the dominant demographic in the working world and therefore have a significant influence on the workplace culture.
 Because of this presence, an employer must create a benefits package that a millennial will find useful.

 The workforce is becoming increasingly focused on personalization, so well-thought-out benefits speak volumes to potential hires.
 For example, if your staff base typically falls between 25 and 30 years old, it would make sense to offer childcare benefits.
-However, for a company predominantly composed of baby boomers, childcare will probably not have the same appeal.
+However, for a company predominantly composed of baby boomers, robust retirement benefits may be more appropriate.
 Likewise, it would be prudent to offer tuition assistance benefits for when your target demographic is younger.

 Organizations should also evaluate the benefits packages offered by competitors.
 Conducting research on common benefit offerings within a given industry provides employers insight into the employee wants and needs when it comes to benefits.
-Using this information, employers can offer benefits that employees want and, as a result, increase employee retention.
+Using this information, employers can offer benefits that employees want in their compensation package and, as a result, increase employee retention.